manjit-baishya-datascience/Flipkart-Laptop-Listing---EDA/README.md

 3. Clean and preprocess the data.
 4. Perform statistical analysis.
 5. Create visualizations for better understanding.

-### Scope of Work

-The analysis encompasses loading the data, conducting EDA, cleaning and preprocessing, statistical analysis, and visualization.

-### Deliverables

-The project will result in a comprehensive report detailing the findings, insights, and recommendations based on the analysis of the laptop price dataset.

 ### Timeline and Milestones